BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 Data access is controlled at the level of collections.
 Read [a primer on data access](https://www.birdscanada.org/birdmon/default/nc_access_levels.jsp) for full details.

-The data query response payload will be a JSON Object with a single sub-object called 'results', carrying the data vectors.
+The (successful) data query response payload will be a JSON Object with an attribute called `results`, carrying the data vectors.
 The response structure may also include other attributes, mentioned below.